 However, when taking into account the bad hours, the stress that comes with the job, the loss of days off due to court or other special details, and the evenings and holidays and other family time missed, the compensation often doesn’t appear to be commensurate with the experience of the job.
 Many officers simply leave for better-paying opportunities, either in the private sector or for more lucrative federal law enforcement careers.

 Unfortunately, salary and pay are often largely beyond the control of a police chief or sheriff.
 To make up for perceived salary disparities, departments need to get creative and identify other rewards and perks for officers’ service.
 Permitting the use of take-home cars for minor personal errands – with certain restrictions, of course – is one example of a job perk that can positively impact home life with a little-increased expense to the department.

-The Department and the Public Don’t Appreciate the Job Officers Do
+Feeling the Department and Public Don’t Appreciate the Job Officers Do

 Many officers end up leaving because they feel that the job they do goes largely unappreciated, or at least under appreciated.
-In a survey I conducted to learn why officers considered leaving their departments, I discovered that the vast majority of them realized their job was very important, but that they didn’t feel that their superiors understood or recognized the important work they did.
+Many officers realize their jobs are very important but don't feel that their superiors understand or recognize the important work they do.